contentauth/c2patool/README.md

   --trust_config sample/store.cfg
 ```

-### Using the temporary contentcredentials.org / Verify trust settings
+### Using the temporary Verify trust settings

-**IMPORTANT:** The C2PA intends to publish an official C2PA Public Trust List.
-Until that time, temporary known certificate lists used by https://contentcredentials.org/verify have been published.
-These lists are subject to change, and will be deprecated.
+**IMPORTANT:** The C2PA intends to publish an official C2PA trust list.
+Until that time, the [C2PA Verify tool uses a temporary known certificate list](https://opensource.contentauthenticity.org/docs/verify-known-cert-list).
+These lists are subject to change, and will be deprecated when C2PA publishes its trust list.

-You can configure your client to use the temporary trust settings used by contentcredentials.org / Verify by setting the following environment variables on your system:
+You can configure your client to use the Verify temporary known certificate list by setting the following environment variables on your system:

 ```shell
 export C2PATOOL_TRUST_ANCHORS='https://contentcredentials.org/trust/anchors.pem'